iterative/dvc.org/content/docs/studio/user-guide/projects/run-experiments.md

 refer to [CML](https://cml.dev).
 You can also create CML reports with metrics, plots or other details at the end of each experiment run.

-Once the experiment completes, its metrics will be available in the project table.
+Once the experiment completes, its metrics will be available in the project's experiment table.
 You can then generate plots and trend charts for it, or compare it with the other experiments.
-If a CML report has been defined in your CI/CD flow, you can access the report by clicking on the CML report icon next to the Git commit message in the project table.
+If a CML report has been defined in your CI/CD flow, you can access the report by clicking on the CML report icon next to the Git commit message in the table.
 The `CML Report` tooltip appears over the CML report icon on mouse hover.

 ![](https://static.iterative.ai/img/studio/cml_report_icon.png)